FAQs

 Can I lock the break out rooms so people stay in their assigned rooms?

-Breakout rooms work just like in-person breakout sessions where people can move about as they see fit.
+InSpace breakout rooms work like in-person breakout sessions in which people can move about as they see fit.
 Hosts can also enable locked breakout rooms during their sessions.
 This feature allows hosts to admit participants to specific breakout rooms, but all participants can leave rooms at any time.

 Can I record a session?